ECS, Faculty of Physical Sciences and Engineering

 In August 2003, Dr. Maharatna was appointed as a Lecturer in the Dept. of Electrical and Electronics Engineering (EE), University of Bristol, UK.
 He developed a VLSI research infrastructure and research team in Bristol and collaborated with the Toshiba Research Lab in Bristol to initiate a visionary research in the field of Analogue Signal Processing.
 He also played an instrumental role in establishing a research link between Bristol and IHP.
 At the same time he acted as the key person to form a group in Bio-inspired circuit design for implantable therapeutics: a vision; which included doctors, chemists, physicists and engineers.
 He also acted as the EE representative to the design advisory committee for the multidisciplinary course Engineering Design.
 He was also appointed as the leader from the EE (along with his counterpart form dept. of Computer Science) for a specialised IC design M.Sc. course initiated by UK semiconductor industry (like ICERA, STMicorelectronics, Motorola etc.) and University of Bristol in 2005.

 In October 2006, he joined the Electronics Systems Design (ESD) group of School of Electronics and Computer Science (ECS), University of Southampton as a Senior Lecturer.
-At present he is a Reader in ECS and belongs to the Electronics and Software Systems (ESS) group.
+At present he is a Professor in Signal Processing Systems Design in ECS and belongs to the Electronics and Software Systems (ESS) group.
 He is currently pursuing his research vision for next-generation mobile healthcare system development and bio-inspired nano-scale circuits design while at the same time successfully maintaining/establishing his existing/growing research collaborations both in industry and academia around Europe and USA.